kkumber/aralith/README.md

 php artisan migrate
 ```

+This will create the necessary tables within the database.

 > You need to **configure the .env file to match your pgsql configuration** or vice versa

 ### 6. React + Inertia Setup